 My journey so far with the Tesco Future Farmers Foundation

-At the end of 2019 I was lucky enough to be awarded one of 50 places on the fifth intake of the Tesco Future Foundation Programme.
-With over 500 applicants, I was absolutely delighted to secure one of the sought-after slots.
+At the end of 2019 I was awarded one of 50 places on the fifth intake of the Tesco Future Farmers Foundation Programme.
+With over 500 applicants, I was delighted to secure one of the sought-after slots.

-For those of you who aren’t familiar with the programme, each year Tesco selects ambitious young farmers across the UK and Ireland who are keen to develop their career in the farming and aquaculture industry.
-As the UK’s largest multiple retailer, Tesco, has an extremely comprehensive stakeholder network, so the programme is packed with workshops and talks from industry professionals covering all aspects of the supply chain.
+For those of you who aren’t familiar with the programme.
+Each year, Tesco selects ambitious young farmers across the UK and Ireland who want to develop their careers in farming and aquaculture.
+As the UK’s largest retailer, Tesco’s comprehensive stakeholder network packs the programme with workshops and talks from industry professionals covering all aspects of the supply chain.
 There are four elements to the programme:

 1. Workshops to facilitate advancing skills and leadership development:

-The programme comprises of five two-day workshops.
-These are led by experts covering a broad range of topics, including leadership development, marketing, finance, communications skills and business planning.
+The programme comprises five two-day workshops.
+Experts lead these workshops, covering topics such as leadership development, marketing, finance, communications skills and business planning.

-Kick-stating the year-long programme in January 2020, we had a great first workshop.
-This looked at personal achievements and reaching goals, and how to develop leadership skills – particularly if you’re dealing with tricky characters!
-Tesco is keen to develop future leaders in the sector, so it’s key to grasp how you can reach your full potential.
-Once you understand this, you’re in a much better position to help your team.
+Starting the year-long programme in January 2020, we had a great first workshop.
+This session focused on personal achievements and reaching goals, as well as developing leadership skills – especially when dealing with tricky characters.
+Tesco aims to develop future leaders in the sector.
+Understanding how to reach your full potential puts you in a much better position to help your team.

-Tesco has brilliant connections with Defra which they share with those on the programme.
+Tesco has brilliant connections with Defra.
 More recently, seven of us had a session with MP Victoria Prentis, Parliamentary Under-Secretary of State for Farming, Fisheries and Food.
-We were given a chance to ask questions and voice concerns.
-Having this opportunity, and also learning how to approach senior MPs in a persuasive yet diplomatic way, is something which I have no doubt will significantly help my career going forwards.
+We had the chance to ask questions and voice concerns.
+Learning to approach senior MPs in a persuasive yet diplomatic way will significantly help my career going forwards.

 2. Supply chain trips:

-Throughout the year, Tesco run trips to meet business leaders from across their supply chain, including Muller, ABP, Avara and Kepak.
+Throughout the year, Tesco organises trips to meet business leaders from across their supply chain, including Muller, ABP, Avara and Kepak.

-The supply chain trips are one of the highlights of the programme because you get a behind-the-scenes insight.
+The supply chain trips are a programme highlight because you get a behind-the-scenes insights.
 I’ve visited Muller so far, where we had presentations from their senior leadership team.
-We covered everything from how to market products, to their next strategic business decisions.
-Not to mention the factory tour and supply of yoghurt to head home with.
+We covered everything from marketing products, to their next strategic business decisions.
+Not to mention the factory tour and supply of yoghurt to take home.

-Working in the agri-PR sector, it’s fantastic to hear from these leading businesses and how they work with the rest of their supply chain.
-There is a huge desire to ensure that going forwards communication spans right from farm to fork, so getting to meet people across every aspect of this has greatly supported my ability to connect the dots.
+Working in the agri-PR sector, it’s fantastic to hear from these leading businesses and understand how they work with the rest of their supply chain.
+Ensuring communication spans from farm to fork supported my ability to connect the dots.

 Career advice

-I have a real personal interest in aquaculture so the mentor I’ve been paired with is the Aquaculture Manager at Tesco.
-Our off-the-record, monthly catchups are really a chance for me to ask any questions and gain knowledge in this area, and I have to say, it’s been immensely fascinating so far!
+I have a personal interest in aquaculture, so my mentor is the Aquaculture Manager at Tesco.
+Our off-the-record monthly catchups allow me to ask any questions and gain knowledge in this area.
+It’s been immensely fascinating so far!

 4. Training in all aspects of agriculture: